undergrad-partner-school

 Books and Supplies

-The approximate cost of books and supplies for a college or university should also be taken into account as another important financial element.
-The estimated expense of books and supplies for a full-time student of this school is $1,364.
+Another important expense to take into consideration is the approximate price of books and supplies for a college or university.
+The estimated expense of books and supplies for a full-time student of this school is $1,500.

 Boarding